Tom Phillis: 1958–1962: International career

-In 1960, he became the first non-Japanese rider to be signed on by the Honda motorcycle racing team, and was given rides in both the 125cc and 250cc Lightweight TTs.
+In 1960, Phillis became the first non-Japanese rider to be signed on by the Honda motorcycle racing team, and was given rides in both the 125cc and 250cc Lightweight TTs.
 In the 125cc race, Phillis was the leading Honda and lying in sixth place on the second lap when he had stop at the pits to change a plug, eventually finishing tenth.
 In the 250cc race, he was in fourth place, and challenging for third when he had to retire on the fourth lap with gearbox failure.
 Phillis also took part in the Senior TT on his Norton, and worked his way up from eighth on the first lap to finish fourth, behind Surtees, Hartle and Hailwood.
 Set to compete for Honda in the Dutch TT shortly afterwards, Phillis fell during practice and broke his right collar bone and his place was taken by Jim Redman.
 Phillis was back for the Commonwealth Trophy meeting at Thruxton a month later, breaking the lap record and winning the 350cc race, and finishing third in the Commonwealth Trophy.
 Returning to his 250cc Honda for the Ulster Grand Prix, Phillis closed dramatically on the MV Agusta of Carlo Ubbiali, eventually finishing second, only two seconds behind.
 Phillis fell off his 125cc Honda in Ulster while lying fourth, but did better at Brands Hatch a fortnight later, chasing Mike Hailwood throughout, despite being hampered by "a gearbox full of neutrals".
 After the race, Phillis talked of confining himself to the 125cc and 250cc Hondas for 1961 if Honda offered him another contract.
 A few weeks later, Phillis dominated the Pyynikki TT at the Tampere Circuit in Finland.
 Not only winning 125, 250 and 350cc events, but also setting record lap times in every race.

-He began 1961 with equal prowess, when at the Victorian Grand Prix event at Phillip Island, he won the 250 and 350cc events on a Honda and the Senior A-grade race and 500cc events on a Norton, setting lap records for 250cc, 350cc and 500cc classes.
+Phillis began 1961 with equal prowess, when at the Victorian Grand Prix event at Phillip Island, he won the 250 and 350cc events on a Honda and the Senior A-grade race and 500cc events on a Norton, setting lap records for 250cc, 350cc and 500cc classes.
 In 1961, he won Honda's first championship race when he took the 1961 125cc Spanish Grand Prix.
 He went on to win the FIM 1961 125cc World Championship.
 This was also Honda's first world championship.
 He finished second to Mike Hailwood in the 250cc class.
 He was also the first man to lap the Isle of Man TT mountain circuit at over 100 mph on a push rod engined machine, riding to third place on the Doug Hele prepared 500 cc Norton "Domiracer".

 Death

-He died while competing in the 1962 Isle of Man TT, crashing on the second lap of the 350 cc Junior TT at Laurel Bank.
+Phillis died while competing in the 1962 Isle of Man TT, crashing on the second lap of the 350 cc Junior TT at Laurel Bank.
 He was cremated and his ashes were scattered at the TT race course startline.
 The defending 500 cc world champion, Gary Hocking, was so affected by the death of his friend that he immediately retired from competitive motorcycling.